Type N3 ship: N3-S-A1

 All of the 36 N3-S-A1 vessels, 2,800 DWT, delivered from December 1942 through May 1945, went to Britain and those surviving the war tended to be sold commercial but one; built as the Freeman Hatch and lastly named Houston, gaining some notoriety being sunk during the failed Bay of Pigs invasion in 1961.
-Nine built by Leathem D. Smith Ship Building & Coal Company in Stureon Bay, Wisconsin.
+Nine built by Leathem D. Smith Ship Building & Coal Company in Sturgeon Bay, Wisconsin.
 Nine built by Pacific Bridge Company of San Francisco, California.
 Walter Butler Shipbuilders Inc. of Superior, Wisconsin built 18.

 N3-S-A2

 Of the 76 proposed N3-S-A2, 2,757 DWT, vessels 59 were built with the first delivered March 1944 and the last after the war in November 1945 with 17 scheduled ships canceled.
 All were operated by commercial firms with some going to Poland, Greece and Britain.
 Twenty-three were allocated by the War Shipping Administration to the Army for use as transports.
 Of those, 19 were operated in the Southwest Pacific Area as part of the Army's permanent local fleet with the first arriving 5 September 1944 and the last in December 1945.
 A few found their way into non-commissioned U.S. Naval service by way of Army as postwar auxiliaries with at least some leased to Korea: Alchiba (AK-261), Algorab (AK-262), Aquarius (AK-263), Centaurus (AK-264), Cepheus (AK-265) and Serpens (AK-266).
 Avondale Marine Ways Inc. of Westwego, Louisiana built 14.
 Ingalls Shipbuilding Corporation of Decatur, Alabama built 9.
-McCloskey & Company of Tampa, Florida built 15.
+McCloskey & Company Shipyard of Tampa, Florida built 15.
 Pendleton ShipYard Company of New Orleans, Louisiana built 4.
 Pennsylvania ShipYard Inc. of Beaumont, Texas built 9.
 Walter Butler ShipYeard Inc. of Duluth, Minnesota built 2.
 Walter Butler ShipYard Inc. built 6.